 Hokkaido Uni – The other kind of uni, also known as bafun uni, is from Hokkaido Japan, the hometown of the dish.
 It typically is the highest price in restaurants and is often seen as the highest quality of uni due to its strong umami flavor.

-To learn more about the different uni types, check out this article.
+Learn more about the different uni types.

 Uni taste has a briny seafood-like, sweet flavor with a creamy texture.
 Its butter-like texture has made it a popular ingredient to include in a variety of dishes.